 Unfortunately there is no simple definition of freeriding as it means different things to different people.
-If you take it at it’s broadest meaning it is riding all of the mountain and making the most of the conditions to have fun shredding.
+If you take it at its original meaning it is riding all of the mountain and making the most of the conditions to have fun shredding.
 Based on this it is the most popular form of snowboarding and most of us are doing it without ever labelling ourselves as freeriders.

-However increasingly ‘freeride snowboarding’ is used to describe riding off-piste and in powder.
-In this more narrow definition it is about going fast, taking gnarly lines and hitting natural features to do tricks while away from the pisted slopes.
-But you don’t have to be a pro to freeride, it’s about pushing your limits on natural slopes and getting to the bottom with your thighs burning, heart pumping and a huge smile on your face.
+But these days because of the Freeride World Tour ‘freeride snowboarding’ is commonly used to describe riding off-piste and in powder.
+In this more narrow definition it is about getting away from the pisted slopes to express yourself in natural terrain.
+You don’t have to be a pro to freeride, it’s about pushing your limits on natural slopes and getting to the bottom with your thighs burning, heart pumping and a huge smile on your face.

-Freestyle riding is more about skill and courage than speed.
+Freestyle riding is about skill, courage and lots of practice.
 A freestyle snowboarder might try the same trick 20 times in a day and go home annoyed that they have not nailed it.
 Or course they will be back again the next day and the next until they get it right.
 This dedication to perfection is what makes freestyle snowboarding so beautiful to watch.

 Freestyle vs freeride: The board